 ABOUT THE ARTIST

 Ever since I can remember, curiosity has been my driving force, leading me to ask questions about everything around me.
-This has led to my constant explorations and experimentation of ideas and thoughts based on scientific and philosophical enquiry.
-Combining scientific fact and theories with my wild imagination has been fruitful in creating artwork that questions our known reality and seeking to learn more about the unknown.
+This has led to my constant exploration and experimentation of ideas and thoughts based on scientific and philosophical enquiry.
+Combining scientific facts and theories with my wild imagination has been fruitful in creating artwork that questions our known reality and seeking to learn more about the unknown.